waleedahmed0710/makeitwave.com/docs/data/docs/organisation/tokens/source/win-detail.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Wave® Impact Notes (WIN) are a new cryptocurrency token released in 2019.
-WIN's are valued at £500 GBP each.
+WIN's are currently valued at £500 GBP each.
 The accounts also require a minimum deposit of £50 GBP per month to remain active.
-WIT & WRT Coins can be transfered into the WIN Account e.g. the cryptocurrencies can be exchanged.
+WIT & WRT Coins can be transfered to WIN and vice versa e.g. the cryptocurrencies can be exchanged.

 Revenue from the Wave® Network was designed to distribute to ISP's then traditionally to WRT & WIT Coin Holders respectively through a DAO (Decentralised Autonomous Organisation).
-Wave® Impact Notes sit alongside the ISP's in the DAO configuration, giving Wave® Impact Notes higher priority access to advertising and mining revenue than WRT & WIT Coins.
+Unlike WRT & WIT, the Wave® Impact Notes sits alongside the ISP's in the DAO configuration, giving Wave® Impact Notes high priority access to the advertising and mining revenue.

 .. csv-table:: Wave® Impact Notes (WIN) - Master Register